omnivector-solutions/osd-documentation/installation.rst

 - ``slurm-core/bundle.yaml``: the basic definition of the Slurm components.
 - ``slurm-core/clouds/``: overlays with specific settings for each supported cloud environment.
+Currently available ones are AWS and LXD.
-- ``slurm-core/series/``: overlays to define the OS of the Slurm components.
+- ``slurm-core/series/``: overlays to define the OS of the Slurm components, the possible options are CentOS7 and Ubuntu Focal (20.04).
+- ``slurm-core/charms/``: overlays to change the source of the charm.
+By default, the bundle gets the ``latest/stable`` channel from Charmhub.
+The overlays in this directory allows ut to change the source to either ``latest/edge`` channel or from your local machine.
+The latter one is specially useful for development.

-For example, to deploy Slurm to a local LXD cloud, on Ubuntu Focal:
+For example, to deploy Slurm to a local LXD cloud, on Ubuntu Focal, using the ``latest/stable`` charms:

 .. code-block:: bash